 And there are other large as well as small businesses that are just friendly and provide great customer service.
 I focused on three known establishments because large companies are more prone to lose that art than a medium or smaller business.
 And for them to be so large and keep customer service as one of their priorities is pretty impressive.

 I hope you have an excellent experience where ever it is you enjoy shopping, dining, etc., or supporting.
-And if you are a business, whether a billion-dollar company, or a small business, or a home-based one, I wish you great success and hope you are providing good customer service.
+And if you are a business, whether a billion-dollar company, a small business, a home-based one, or even an online business, I wish you great success and hope you are providing good customer service.
 Whether someone is spending millions of dollars or one dollar, customers should be treated with respect because they are willing to pay for what you can provide.

 Here are some good basic business practices: